 Mean score of companies in the Crude Oil Extraction industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Baytex Energy reported total carbon emissions of approximately 1,091,030,000 kg CO2e, with Scope 1 emissions accounting for about 1,001,008,000 kg CO2e and Scope 2 emissions at approximately 90,022,000 kg CO2e.
-The company has disclosed emissions data across all three scopes (Scope 1, 2, and 3), with Scope 3 emissions reaching approximately 1,091,030,000 kg CO2e.
-Baytex Energy's emissions have fluctuated over the years, with significant peaks observed in 2018, where total emissions reached approximately 2,842,590,000 kg CO2e.
-The company has not set specific reduction targets or initiatives as part of its climate commitments, indicating a lack of formalised strategies for emissions reduction at this time.
-The company continues to report on its emissions and has made efforts to improve its emissions intensity, with the latest reported intensity for Scope 1 and 2 emissions in Canada being approximately 43,000 kg CO2e per barrel of oil equivalent (boe).
-As of 2023, Baytex Energy has not disclosed any new emissions data, suggesting a potential focus on refining its reporting and sustainability strategies moving forward.
+The company has disclosed emissions data across all three scopes, including significant Scope 3 emissions of about 1,091,030,000 kg CO2e.
+Baytex Energy has not set specific reduction targets or initiatives as part of its climate commitments, indicating a lack of formalised strategies for emissions reduction.
+The company’s emissions intensity for Scope 1 and Scope 2 combined was reported at approximately 47,000 kg CO2e per barrel of oil equivalent (boe) in 2022.
+Overall, while Baytex Energy has made strides in transparency regarding its emissions, the absence of defined reduction targets suggests a need for further commitment to climate action within the industry context.

 Access structured emissions data, company-specific emission factors, and source documents